 How to make vegan Italian meringue (with step-by-step images)

 (Full ingredient quantities and instructions can be found in the recipe card at the end of this post)

 First, you'll want to reduce the aquafaba to increase its potency.
 This step is not always necessary, although I do recommend it as reducing the aquafaba increases its potency and makes the consistency a closer match to egg whites.
 If your aquafaba is already thick, you can skip the following step and use half the amount of aquafaba (chickpea brine) listed in the recipe.

 Take a large clean bowl, making sure it's completely dry and free of grease.
 Add the aquafaba and cream of tartar to a large bowl and whisk on high heat for 10 minutes until soft peaks form.

 Make the sugar syrup

 Add the caster sugar and water to a saucepan and gently stir.
 Allow the mixture to sit for a minute until the sugar dissolves into a paste.
-If you aren’t using a candy thermometer, take a glass and fill it halfway with water, set aside for testing the sugar syrup later.
+If you aren't using a candy thermometer, take a glass and fill it halfway with water, set it aside for testing the sugar syrup later.